Dacer–Corbito double murder case

-The Dacer–Corbito double murder case is one of the unsolved murders occurred in the Philippines during the administration of Joseph Estrada.
+The Dacer–Corbito double murder case is one of the unsolved murders that occurred in the Philippines during the administration of Joseph Estrada.

 In 2000, Salvador "Bubby" Dacer and his driver, Emmanuel Corbito, were abducted in Metro Manila, later killed, and their vehicle dumped.
 Since 2001, a number of arrests were made.

 Background

 The ultimate reasons for Dacer's murder remain a subject of debate.
-Fidel Ramos has publicly accused his successor, Joseph Estrada, of giving the original order — Estrada was mired in a corruption scandal at the time, and according to some reports, Estrada believed Dacer was helping Ramos destabilize his rule.
+Former President Fidel V. Ramos has publicly accused his successor, President Joseph Estrada, of giving the original order — Estrada was mired in a corruption scandal at the time, and according to some reports, Estrada believed Dacer was helping Ramos destabilize his rule.

 Victims

 Salvador "Bubby" Dacer (April 12, 1934 – November 24, 2000) was a publicist from Albay.
-His clients included many of the top figures in country's politics, notably Presidents Fidel V. Ramos and Joseph Estrada (incumbent at the time of the crime), as well as in the police.
+His clients included many of the top figures in the country's politics, notably Presidents Fidel V. Ramos and Joseph Estrada (incumbent at the time of the crime), as well as in the police.
 He is the uncle of broadcast journalist Kaye Dacer.

 Emmanuel Corbito (May 9, 1952 – November 24, 2000), meanwhile, was Dacer's driver.

 Prior to their deaths, Dacer was summoned in Malacañang by Estrada as he was accused of being behind the impeachment of the latter.

 Events

 Kidnapping and murder

 On November 24, 2000, Dacer and Corbito, while on their way to the former's office at the Manila Hotel, were abducted at the intersection of South Superhighway and Zobel Roxas Street at the city boundary of Makati and Manila.
 Later in the night, they were reportedly killed by strangulation and their bodies were burned.
 Three days later, Dacer's car was found abandoned in Maragondon, Cavite.
-Their charred remains, found in 2001 in Indang, same province, were positively identified.
+Their charred remains, found in 2001 in Indang, in the same province, were positively identified.